neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 That's much better.
 Now the first 6 characters match.
 But what about the `==` at the end?
 We have no bits remaining.
 In fact, `=` isn't even in the Base64 table!
 What gives?

 Base64 requires that the number of characters outputted be divisible by 4.
 This means that those `=` are padding characters to satisfy that requirement.
 But why does that requirement exist?
-Well, let's think about it.
-Base64 characters use 6 bits.
+Well, let's hypothesize a bit here.
+Base64 characters use 6 bits each.
 A byte uses 8 bits.
 Bytes are fundamental building blocks in a file system.
 We don't measure things in bits, but rather in bytes.
 So how many Base64 characters does it take so that the total number of bits fit neatly into a string of bytes (i.e., is divisible by 8)?

 It takes 24 bits, which is 3 bytes.
 And there are 4 Base64 characters (of 6 bits each) in 24 bits.
-Hence the requirement that the Base64 encoded length of a given input be divisible by 4.
+I suppose this was the rationale behind the `=` padding requirement.

 Here is a table that displays how the original file size affects the Base64 output: